AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-set-up-webhooks.md

    ![](https://web-cdn.agora.io/docs-files/1640072684075)

-1. To add a rule for pre-delivery callbacks, fill the following fields under the **pre send** tab and then click **Save**.
+1. To add a rule for pre-delivery callbacks, fill in the following fields under the **pre send** tab, and then click **Save**.
    - Rule Name: Enter a name for the rule.
-Under one project, each rule must have a unique name.
+Each rule under a specific project must have a unique name.
    - Chat Type: Select the types of chat this rule applies to.
    - Message Type: Select the types of messages this rule applies to.
    - Timeout: (Optional) Specify the time (in ms) that the Agora Chat server should wait for the HTTP responses.
 The default value is 200 ms. If the reponse times out, the Agora Chat server continues with the fallback action.